 Unlike fresh fish, which has to be prepared within a few days, canned fish can be pulled out at a minute’s notice.
 It is shelf-stable, so (unopened) cans can be lifesaving for last-minute meals.
 Although canned fish doesn’t qualify as fine dining, it is a yummy and easy way to feed the family a healthy meal on a dime.

 The small, soft bones that are usually present in canned salmon are perfectly edible and provide a rich source of calcium.
 The canning process makes the bones soft enough to chew and mix well with the meat.
 My mom always left the bones in the salmon; I do as well.

-Skillet fish cakes are wonderful served with this baby kale salad, this broccoli-craisin salad or this wedge salad with buttermilk blue cheese dressing.
+Skillet salmon patties are wonderful served with this baby kale salad, this broccoli-craisin salad, or this wedge salad with buttermilk blue cheese dressing.
 You can also make salmon fish cake burgers or sliders topped with tartar sauce.